 Cigna Open Access Plus and Cigna Open Access Plus In-Network plans have similar key features:

 - You have the option of choosing a primary care provider (PCP) to serve as your personal health advocate and coordinate your health care.
 It’s recommended, but it is not required.

 - Cigna may need to pre-certify hospitalizations and some types of outpatient care, but there's no paperwork for you when using in-network providers.

-It’s also important to know how they are different:
+It’s also important to know how these two plans are different:

 - You don't need referrals to see specialists.

-- Out-of-network services are covered but you will have higher out-of-pocket costs and you may need to file a claim.
+- You have coverage for out-of-network services, but you will have higher out-of-pocket costs and you may need to file a claim.